BeloveO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-“16-whatsnext- displays line containing ‘root’ and 3 lines after them” “17-hidethisword- displays lines that do not contain ‘bin’” “18-letteronly- display only lines starting with letters”
+“16-whatsnext- displays line containing ‘root’ and 3 lines after them” “17-hidethisword- displays lines that do not contain ‘bin’” “18-letteronly- display only lines starting with letters” “19-AZ- replaces characters ‘A’ and ‘c’ with ‘Z’ and ‘e’ respectively”